Some time ago, I posted a small C++ program that decompresses the source code stored in table REPOSRC

 Since we're interested in IF conditions that check the value of SY-UNAME, I'd suggest to search using "IF .*sy-uname" as the expression and tick the checkbox "String is standard expression".

-In the sample below, I limited the code to search in to programs with name Z*, but you might probably want to adjust this according to your needs (e.g. your registered namespaces).
+In the sample below, I limited the search to programs with name Z*, but you might probably want to adjust this according to your needs (e.g. your registered namespaces).

 The result shows two different conditions that use SY-UNAME in a possibly evil way: